Food & Drink

 SK US WHAT OUR LAST MEAL WOULD BE, and like many a Marylander, we’ll tell you the following: There will be crabs.
 Of course, in The Land of Pleasant Living, there are endless ways to eat them—fried into cakes, stacked into sandwiches, studded into soups, whipped into imperial—and even more places to do so—sports bars, steakhouses, market stalls, gas stations.
 (Not to mention a dip-covered hot dog at Camden Yards.)

-But in our opinion, other than an all-you-can-pick feast in your own backyard, there is no more iconic means of indulging in our state crustacean—the Callinectes sapidus, aka “beautiful, savory swimmer”—than at a true-blue crab house, be it on the streets of Baltimore City or edge of the Chesapeake Bay.
+But in our opinion, other than an all-you-can-pick feast in your own backyard, there is no more iconic means of indulging in our state crustacean—the fittingly named Callinectes sapidus, aka “beautiful, savory swimmer”—than at a true-blue crab house, be it on the streets of Baltimore City or edge of the Chesapeake Bay.
 And you’ll know one when you’ve found it.
-The tables will be wrapped in brown paper, likely already armed with a roll of paper towels and a bucket for discarded shells.

-The scent of seafood seasoning will be ever-present—and not Old Bay, but some house version of the saltier J.O.
+The tables will be wrapped in brown paper, likely already armed with a roll of paper towels and bucket for discarded shells.
+The scent of seafood seasoning will hang ever-present in the air —and not Old Bay, but some house version of the saltier, still-local J.O.
 Spice.
-At one point, the walls were probably knotty pine—mounted with a taxidermied marlin—and fingers crossed that’s still the case.
+At one point, the walls might’ve been knotty pine—mounted with a taxidermied marlin—and fingers crossed that’s still the case.
 On tap?
-National Bohemian, or something equally affordable.
+National Bohemian, or some equally affordable beer.
 For dessert?
-A slice of Smith Island cake.
+A slice of Smith Island cake, of course.
 The chalkboard menu?
-Scribbled with a list of steamed crabs by size and price.
+Scrawled with a list of steamed crabs by size and price.
 And the surefire giveaway?
 Free copies of PropTalk magazine and a Keno machine by the front door.

 Though no two classic crab houses are exactly alike, each is no fuss or frills and always full of nostalgia, without being drowned in kitsch for kitsch’s sake—the kind of well-seasoned patina that can only be earned with age.
 In fact, many of these old-school establishments have been in the family for generations, their decadently down-home food made using taken-to-the-grave recipes adorned with little more than a dollop of cream, bed of lettuce, or pack of saltines.
-And it’s because of this, in part, that they’re becoming somewhat of an endangered species, as owners and regulars age out and dining trends shift toward more modern and elevated eating, a la glitzy seafood towers to be served alongside Champagne.
-While tourists are commonplace, even catered to, they always leave room for locals, who keep coming for a taste of Maryland tradition.

-And since none of us knows when we’ll kick the bucket, you should waste no time in planning a trip to one of “The Classics” that are featured below and culled from across the state.
-May they carry on for the long haul, and continue to be a cut—or crack of a claw—above the rest.
+And since none of us knows when we’ll kick the bucket, we should waste no time in planning a trip to one of “The Classics” that are featured below and culled from across the state.

-Opening Spread: Clockwise from left, A pay phone and bucket of crabs at The Red Roost;
+Opening Spread: Clockwise from left, A

-the market at Chic’s Seafood; a marlin on the wall at Courtney’s.
+Seafood; a marlin on the

-The dining room at The Red Roost.
+The dining rooms at The Red Roost.

 It’s a fitting venue for Royal Farms country, with the poultry industry rivaling that of seafood on this southern stretch of the Delmarva Peninsula.
 And you can, indeed, pair your luscious crab imperial, lump-topped deviled eggs, and all-you-can-eat hardshells with a fair share of fried chicken —though some simply come for the pickle-back shots and frozen beach-bar cocktails.
-As for us, we’re partially drawn by the décor: crab-basket chandeliers, Chesapeake Bay maps, waterfowl paintings, and creamsicle-colored booths, with a trash can at the end of every paper-lined table to imply that, yes, you are going to crack at least one claw.
+As for us, we’re partially drawn by the décor: crab-basket chandeliers, sun-bleached Bay maps, waterfowl paintings, and creamsicle-colored booths, with a trash can at the end of every paper-lined table to imply that, yes, you are going to crack at least one claw.
 Bring the kids because there’s an arcade in the back.
 But don’t waste your quarters on the pay phone—it doesn’t work anymore.

 BLAST FROM THE PAST: Route 50 is a treasure trove of second-hand stuff.
 On your way home, stop at Foxwell’s Antiques outside of Easton to search for vintage oyster tins and Natty Boh memorabilia.
-Or peruse the floorto- ceiling shelves at Unicorn Books near Cambridge to find, with a little luck, dog-eared copies of James Michener’s Chesapeake or Mrs. Kitching’s Smith Island Cookbook.
+Or peruse the floor-to-ceiling shelves at Unicorn Books near Cambridge to find, with a little luck, dog-eared copies of James Michener’s Chesapeake or Mrs. Kitching’s Smith Island Cookbook.

 THE ROOF DECK AT L.P.
-STEAMERS

 INSIDE SCOOP: For a local rite of summer, cool down with snowballs at the Black-owned Ice Queens on Andre Street, or further down, fetch soft-serve cones from Miss Twist, Baltimore’s beloved ice cream truck turned brick-and-mortar near Hull Street.

-Arriving at Courtney’s feels like a daydream.
+Arriving at Courtney’s is like a daydream.
 After the slow ride to the southernmost tip of Maryland’s Western Shore, the land gets flatter, wider, and wilder until farm fields and pine forest sink into the Potomac River.
-At certain tides, the parking lot might actually be flooded, but it’s worth braving for one of the dinette tables at this country restaurant—the red letters on its whitewashed cinder-block façade fading into the perfect shade of peach, the menu heralding “Free Wi-Fi at the end of the Earth.”
+At certain tides, the parking lot might actually be flooded, but it’s worth braving for one of the dinette tables at this country restaurant—the red letters on its whitewashed cinder-block façade fading into the perfect shade of peach and the menu heralding “Free Wi-Fi at the end of the Earth.”

-THE MENU AT CHIC’S
+THE MASCOT AND MENU AT CHIC’S

 IN-THE-KNOW DESSERT: Save room for dessert at Krumpe’s Do-Nuts, a 90- year-old bakery that sells hot-out-of-the-fryer doughnuts nightly from 7-11 p.m.
+You might even catch your waitress there after her shift.

 Day in the Life